 “Pregnant women should be advised not travel to areas of ongoing Zika virus outbreaks,” the UN agency said in a statement released after an emergency committee meeting on the rapid spread of the mosquito-borne virus.

-But WHO chief Margaret Chan told reporters that "we do not have to wait until we have definitive proof" before advising pregnant women against travel.
+But, she said, “we do not have to wait until we have definitive proof” before advising pregnant women against travel.

 “Microcephaly is now only one of several documented birth abnormalities associated with Zika infection during pregnancy,” she said.

 “Grave outcomes include foetal death, placental insufficiency, foetal growth retardation, and injury to the central nervous system,” she added.

 Despite the new travel guidelines for pregnant women, WHO said “there should be no general restrictions on travel or trade with countries (or) areas…with Zika virus transmission.”